Our Director & Trek Leader, Ray Baker, offers some advice on preparing for a challenging grade trek.

 Let me define ‘challenging’– physically and mentally.

-Physically: basically means that a person not fit enough to walk over five hours per day, up and down hill, sometimes at altitudes between 4,000m and 5,000m over a number of days would find a trek physically challenging.
+Physically: basically means that a person who is not fit enough to walk over five hours per day, up and down hills, sometimes at altitudes between 4,000m and 5,000m over a number of days would find a trek physically challenging.

-Mentally: one who has never done extended trekking, in remote areas, in a foreign country with different cultures and in the company of strangers, may find a trek mentally challenging.
+Mentally: a person who has never done extended trekking, in remote areas, in a foreign country with different cultures and in the company of strangers, may find a trek mentally challenging.

 Fitness is everything when trekking